ebobzom/elijah-tete-challenge/README.md

 1. clone this repository.
 2. `cd` into the directory.
 3. run `npm install` or `yarn install`.
 4. create a `.env` file in the root of your directory.
-Inside it create a variable BAE_URL and assign it your base url.
+Inside it create a variable BASE_URL and assign it your base url also add a MONGODB_URI variable forhosting purposes.
 5. Go to `config/mogodb.connect.js` and add your `mongodb url`.
 6. run `npm run start` or `yarn start`.